catbyte-io/CTD-API-Project/README.md

 Follow the instructions below to run the website in a development environment.

+Requirements: node.js >= v18
+              npm
+              vite

 First, clone the project in a directory of your choice.

-Next, move into the directory containing `index.html`
+Next, move into the website directory `my-ctd-website`

-Now run the following command for an on-demand http-server to view the website:
+Now run the following command to run the website on a development server:
-`npx http-server .`
+`npm run dev`

 Visit `http://localhost:8080` in your browser.